fluent/fluentd-docs-gitbook/container-deployment/docker-compose.md

 Timestamp](/images/7.2_efk-kibana-timestamp.png)

 Then, go to `Discover` tab to check the logs.
-As you can see, logs are properly collected into Elasticsearch + Kibana, via Fluentd.
+As you can see, logs are properly collected into the Elasticsearch + Kibana, via Fluentd.

 ![Kibana Discover](/images/7.2_efk-kibana-discover.png)